-The programme builds on a similar IPE programme, which has run successfully in Tairāwhiti for the last 9 years.
-We are delighted that the Ministry of Health agreed to fund this new programme in Greymouth which runs closely in conjunction with the Tairāwhiti IPE programme.
+The programme builds on a similar IPE programme, which has run successfully in Tairāwhiti for the last 10 years.
+We are delighted that the Ministry of Health/Health New Zealand agreed to fund this programme in Greymouth which runs closely in conjunction with the Tairāwhiti IPE programme.

 The West Coast Interprofessional Education (IPE) Programme is administered by the University of Otago.Students enjoy clinical placements in both West Coast DHB sites and with private providers on the Coast.
 The following tertiary education institutions send students from a total of eleven health professional degree programmes:

-- University of Otago – Dietetics, Dentistry, Medicine, Oral Health, Physiotherapy, Pharmacy, Social Work
+- University of Otago – Dentistry, Medicine, Oral Health, Physiotherapy, Pharmacy, Social Work

 - Auckland University of Technology (AUT) – Paramedicine

 - Canterbury University – Speech Language Therapy

 - Te Pūkenga – New Zealand Institute of Skills and Technology, trading as Nelson-Marlborough Institute of Technology (NMIT) & Ara Institute of Technology (Ara) – Nursing